Guidance on running club competitions

 They should be followed in conjunction with the EPSB’s English Snooker Facilities Re-opening Guidelines.

-Clubs must continue to consult their Local Authority and Health and Safety Executive, while also adhering to any additional local lockdown restrictions that may be in place.
+Clubs must continue to consult their Local Authority and Health and Safety Executive.

 The EPSB acknowledges that competitive snooker and billiards through club competitions plays a pivotal role both for sustaining our network of clubs and in benefitting the physical and mental health of individuals who participate.